andrzej-sedzik-dev/learning-git/README.md

 # learning-git

-this repo was used to learn git from Amigoscode
+This repo was used to learn git from Amigoscode